jejjohnson/research_journal/docs/appendix/similarity/rv.md

 ### Congruence Coefficient

 > A measure of similarity between two multivariate datasets.

-<font color="blue">TIP</font>
+??? tip
     This was a term introduced by Burt (1948) with the name "unadjusted correlation".
 It's a measure of similarity between two multivariate datasets.
 Later the term "congruence coefficient" was coined by Tucker (1951) and Harman (1976).

 In the context of matrices, let's take summarize the cross-covariance matrix and then normalize this value by the self-covariance matrices.
 This results in: